siobhanlgorman/Sourdough-Bakes/README.md

 ### Future Features
 * payment facility
 * links to recipes
-* links to more detailed infomration about sourdough
+* links to more detailed information about sourdough
 * offer to subscribe to a newsletter for information about events and offers
+* try to center nav menu on smaller screens
+* center cover-text on main images for all screen sizes
 ## Languages

 HTML